hpi-swa-teaching/SVGMorph/README.md

 (swt20-18)

 Implements the SVG Standard in the Squeak programming language.

 # Installation
 Install metacello-work in your Squeak-image if you have not done so already.
-In nay casem,  copy the following ito your woorkspace to get started:
+In any case,  copy the following into your workspace to get started:
 ```
 Metacello new
 	baseline: 'SVGMorph';